sebastianwilczek/notion-export-cleaner/README.md

 ## Usage

-To use notion-export-cleaner, export your Notion space to Markdown & CSV and run the following command in the notion-export-cleaner directory:
+To use notion-export-cleaner, export your Notion space to Markdown & CSV and run the following command:

 ```
 notion-export-cleaner /path/to/your/notion/markdown/export/directory /path/to/your/destination/directory